AT-Studio/CompetitionProject/README.md

 - The dev branch is merged with only if the feature works as expected on the local version.

 ### How to Create a New Branch
+- We will only create a new branch to add a feature and this is only done one time for each branch.
+- Performing these operations twice will create a duplicate.

 ```
 git checkout dev         // Switch to branch named "dev"